DarpanBeri/Hexdump/README.md

 * Zach is really good with C++

-* DB is really good with Algorithms.
+* Darpan Beri is really good with Algorithms.